Yue-plus/hexo-theme-arknights/README.en.md

 - Edit `_config.yml` under folder `Hexo/`.
 You can refer to [Hexo](https://hexo.io/docs/configuration).
     - Change the value of `theme:` to `arknights`
-    - Enable code highlighting：
+    - Enable code highlighting:
       ```yml
       highlight:
         hljs: true
       ```
 - **Move** `Hexo/themes/arknights/_config.yml` to the root directory of Hexo, and rename it to `_config.arknights.yml`.
-  > Please refer to：
+  > Please refer to:
   > - [Alternate Theme Config](https://hexo.io/docs/configuration#Alternate-Theme-Config)

   The configuration file of the theme can be modified by referring to the Chinese comments.